mgba-emu/mgba/README.md

 ---------

 mGBA is Copyright © 2013 – 2014 Jeffrey Pfau.
 It is distributed under the [Mozilla Public License version 2.0](https://www.mozilla.org/MPL/2.0/).
 A copy of the license is available in the distributed LICENSE file.

+mGBA contains [inih](https://code.google.com/p/inih/), which is copyright © 2009 Brush Technology and used under a BSD 3-clause license.